horike37/Trust-Form/trust-form/readme.txt

 === Trust Form ===
-Contributors: Horike Takahiro
+Contributors: horike
 Tags:  form, contact form, contact
 Requires at least: 3.3
-Tested up to: 3.3
+Tested up to: 3.6.1
-Stable tag: 1.0-alpha
+Stable tag: 1.8.3

 Trust Form is a contact form with confirmation screen and mail and data base support.